sergiokag/react-neighborhood-map/README.md

 You can search for places to eat, drink and more.
 Using the Foursquare platform you can read comments from other people who have visited those places.

+## Attention

+If you don't get any data from the Foursquare api, and you the errortype 429, then the daily call quota exceeded.
+Try next day.
+Sorry :(

 ## TL;DR

 To get started: